PratyushMunda/PratyushMunda/README.md

 * 🌍  I'm based in Ranchi
 * ✉️  You can contact me at [pratyushmunda8877@gmail.com](mailto:pratyushmunda8877@gmail.com)
-* 🧠  I'm learning A.I
+* 🧠  I'm learning TensorFlow 2.0
 * ⚡  am a fast learner, current learning how dogs walk

 ### Skills